villa-developer/gila-test-front/README.md

-# Gila Test
+# Gila Test (README)

-This template should help get you started developing with Vue 3 in Vite.
+This project is building with VUE 3 + Composition API + Typescript.
+This is the frontend of the challenge and you should have running the [API](https://github.com/villa-developer/gila-test) for this project

 ## Recommended IDE Setup